Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Flame Tornado.md

 **Affected People**: All (particularly demonstrator)

-**Before Mitigation**: Likelihood: 2, Severity: 4, Overall: 8
+**Before Mitigation**: Likelihood: 2, Severity: 4, Overall: 8 (High)

-**Mitigation**: Demonstrator should use enough fuel initially to cover their whole demonstration.
+**Mitigation**: Demonstrator should **use enough fuel initially to cover their whole demonstration**.
 If they're running out of fuel then they should make the most of it whilst it's burning then give the rest of the explanation with it burnt out.
 Relighting should only occur once the equipment has cooled so that adding new fuel doesn't cause it to bubble/evaporate.

-**After Mitigation**: Likelihood: 1, Severity: 4, Overall: 4
+**After Mitigation**: Likelihood: 1, Severity: 4, Overall: 4 (Medium)

 <br/>